ibrahimsharaf/docker-elk/README.md

 # Docker BELK stack

+This fork is meant to be used with KIPP, having the filebeat running on KIPP maching and the ELK stack on Docker or otherwise running on a different machine/cluster.

+TODO: Need to clean up the rest of this README below.

+To run filebeat on kipp-vagrant:

+    sudo filebeat -e --strict.perms=false -c /apps/kipp/kipp/beats/config/filebeat.yml

 Project forked from [docker-elk](https://github.com/deviantony/docker-elk).

 Run the latest version of the BELK (Elasticsearch, Logstash, Kibana, Beats) stack with Docker and Docker Compose.